google/gapid/BUILDING.md

 Follow the [Ubuntu Bazel Install](https://docs.bazel.build/versions/master/install-ubuntu.html) or the[Fedora/CentOS Bazel Install](https://docs.bazel.build/versions/master/install-redhat.html) directions to install bazel.

 Alternatively, bazel can be downloaded from its [GitHub Releases Page](https://github.com/bazelbuild/bazel/releases).

+### Install Java Development Kit 8

+A JDK is required to build the user interface.
+If you do not already have a JDK installed, you can [install OpenJDK from here](https://adoptopenjdk.net/releases.html) (good defaults are version 8 and Hotspot JVM).

+Make sure the `JAVA_HOME` environment variable points to the JDK.

 ### Install Android SDK and NDK